Education for librarianship: United States and Canada

 At the turn of the millennium (1999–2000), problems related to the graduate education of professional librarians pervaded professional and academic discourse.
 These were initially identified by the Council of the American Library Association as the growing elimination of the word "library" from the names of schools, the seeming lack of attention to core competencies (cataloguing was often mentioned), and the national shortage of professionals to work with particular groups (specifically young people in public libraries and disadvantaged populations), and in particular environments (such as schools).
 The Final Report of the Steering Committee on the Congress for Professional Education provides an analysis of these issues.
 The Coalition on Reinventing Information Science, Technology, and Literary Education supported by the Kellogg Foundation provided additional analysis of future educational needs and direction.
 Bernie Sloan compiled an extensive 2004 bibliography on changes in LIS education.

+The primary association for faculty teaching in library and information science programs is the Association for Library and Information Science Education.
+The Association celebrated its centennial in 2015.

+Programs accredited by the American Library Association are at the Association website: Directory of ALA-Accredited and Candidate Programs in Library and Information Studies.

 Distinguished service to education for librarianship in the U.S. and Canada is recognized by the annual Beta Phi Mu Award sponsored by the International Honorary Society, Beta Phi Mu.
 The first award was made in 1954 to Rudolph Hjalmar Gjelsness Dean of the University of Michigan's Library Science Department from 1940 to 1964.

-The primary association for faculty teaching in library and information science programs is the Association for Library and Information Science Education.
-Besides Chicago (mentioned above), other prominent American library schools are located at the University of Illinois at Urbana-Champaign and at the University of North Carolina at Chapel Hill.

 In academic regalia in the United States, the color for library science is lemon.

+Brazil

+As of the 2010s, there are some 43 course of study in librarianship in Brazil, with most of those being associated with state or federal universities, and 15 graduate programs.
+Overall there are around 3,000 full- or part-time students engaged in library studies.
+National standards for these courses of study are set by the Brazilian Federation of Associations of Librarians, Information Scientists and Institutions (Federação Brasileira de Associações de Bibliotecários, Cientistas da Informação e Instituições, known as FEBAB), which was established in 1959.